Mohamed Choukri: Censorship of For Bread Alone

 For Bread Alone became an international success when published in English, but the book also caused a furor in the Arab world.
 When the Arabic edition emerged, it was prohibited in Morocco, on the authority of the Interior Minister, Driss Basri, following the advice of the religious authorities.
 It was said to have offended by its references to teenage sexual experiences and drug abuse.
 This censorship ended in 2000, and For Bread Alone was finally published in Morocco.
-In 1999, For Bread Alone was removed from the syllabus of a modern Arabic Literature course at the American University in Cairo taught by Dr. Samia Mehrez due to some sexually explicit passages, prompting some observers to criticize the "ban" and blame government censorship.
+In 1999, For Bread Alone was removed from the syllabus of a modern Arabic literature course at the American University in Cairo taught by Dr. Samia Mehrez due to some sexually explicit passages, prompting some observers to criticize the "ban" and blame government censorship.
 The incident was preceded by the removal by order of Hosni Mubarak, president of Egypt, of Maxime Rodinson's book Muhammad.
 While some blamed "intimidation from Islamist militants, which the government does little to prevent," in fact, the Egyptian government engaged in book banning in that period on a wide scale.
 Dr. Mehrez was threatened with sexual harassment proceedings and expulsion, the book For Bread Alone was examined by parliament, and the academic and literary community largely supported her use of the novel through a letter-writing campaign.

 Later life

-Mohamed Choukri believed he had secured that which was most important to him: a posthumous home for his literary work.
+Choukri believed he had secured that which was most important to him: a posthumous home for his literary work.

 His last will and testament, in which he left his entire estate to a foundation that was to be run jointly by five presidents: "After Choukri's death, this document disappeared without a trace," says Roberto de Hollanda, who was the author's literary agent for many years.

 Securing his literary legacy was of the utmost importance to Choukri, but the promises that were made to him were not kept: "The decision was whether to give it to a European or an American university or whether to entrust it to a Moroccan institution," the literary agent explains.

-Mohamed Choukri chose the Moroccan option.
+Choukri chose the Moroccan option.
 For one thing, he was afraid that the government might stop funding his expensive cancer treatment if he gave away the rights to his work to a foreign entity.
 On the other hand, it would have been particularly shameful to have given them to one of the countries that had formerly colonized and oppressed Morocco.

 Films

-For Bread Alone was adapted to cinema by Rachid Benhadj, in an Italian-French-Algerian production in 2004.
+For Bread Alone was adapted to film by Rachid Benhadj, in an Italian-French-Algerian production in 2004.
 It starred Said Taghmaoui.
 The film premiered at the first edition of the Festival of Casablanca in 2005.

+Choukri also appears in Mathias Enard's novel Zone, wherein the narrator meets with him in Tangier, reminiscing about Jean Genet and other matters.